Estate Planning Lawyer in Arlington, VA

 Power of Attorney and Health Care Directives

-Planning for the possibility of incapacity is just as essential as preparing for what happens after death.
+Planning for the possibility of incapacity is just as important as preparing for what happens after death.
 A power of attorney allows someone you trust to handle financial matters on your behalf if you're unable to act.
 Health care directives give instructions about medical treatment and appoint a health care agent to make decisions if you can’t.

 Health care planning is essential for protecting your wishes.
 A living will allows you to specify your medical treatment preferences in advance, while a health care proxy appoints someone to make decisions if you’re unable.
 Do-not-resuscitate orders also offer clear guidance on life-saving measures.